wpferguson/global.hackathon/Teams/0aTempTeam/ABOUT.md

 ###Max Campbell

-Hi, I am Max Campbell, a 16 year old coder and general computer enthusiast from the uk.
+Hi, I am Max Campbell, a 16 year old coder and general computer enthusiast from the UK.
 I started playing with computers at about the age of 7-8 (with bash scripts).
-I soon started codeing with php and dabbled in other lanaguges like C and Java, but loved the portability of the web.
-Now I mainly code in Node and am best at all things back end related.
-This is my 3rd hackathon but the other two were one week long and aimed at people my age.
+I soon started coding with php and dabbled in other lanaguges like C and Java, but loved the portability of the web.
+Now I mainly work with Node and am best at all things back end related.
+This is my 3rd hackathon; the other two were one week long and aimed at people my age.

 ###Dennis Planting

 ![Dennis](https://www.synergi.cc/tryyPic500.jpg)

-Hello, I am Dennis Planting, I am 16 years old and from Sweden.
+Hello, I am Dennis Planting.
+I am 16 years old and from Sweden.
 I am a programmer and a server administrator.
 I have knowledge of multiple languages ranging from simpler languages like LUA and JavaScript up to languages like C++, Java and so on.
 I enjoy anything related to technology like coding, gaming, hardware hacking, etc. I can't call my self an expert in most areas, but I am fairly well rounded in everything, so my main role will be helping in multiple areas as well as helping where others know less.

 #Our Combined Skillset